IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 1. Create an account in the UID2 Portal.
 For details, see [UID2 Portal: Overview](../portal/portal-overview.md) and follow the links for each task.

-2. In the UID2 Portal, set up a sharing relationship with the sender. (**GWH_KL not sure this is correct.
-Can the receiver set up the relationship?
-If not, what do they do?**)
+2. In the UID2 Portal, make sure that the sender has set up a sharing relationship with you.

 3. Implement sharing in your code, using one of the following integration options, and set up decryption: